lunarway/release-manager/README.md

 # Development

-The `Makefile` exposes targets for building, testing and deploying the release manager.
+The `Makefile` exposes targets for building, testing and deploying the release manager and its CLIs.
 See it for details.

 The most common operations are build and tests.